A Complete Guide to General and Specific Licenses

 OFAC uses two main types of licenses to create exceptions to sanctions regimes: general and specific.
 The distinction between them is fundamental for understanding the sanctions compliance system.

 General License.
 This is a pre-issued, public authorization that allows an indefinite group of individuals to conduct certain categories of transactions without the need to contact OFAC for individual permission.
-General licenses are published on the OFAC website and are often used to permit standard operations, such as providing humanitarian aid, offering certain legal services, paying pensions, as well as establishing transition periods for winding down activities with companies that have just been sanctioned.
+General licenses are published on the OFAC website and are often used to permit standard operations, such as providing humanitarian aid, offering certain legal services, paying pensions, and establishing transition periods for winding down activities with companies that have just been sanctioned.

 Specific License.
 This is a personal written authorization that OFAC issues to a specific individual or company in response to a written application.
 Such a license is required for conducting unique transactions that do not fall under any of the general licenses.